👉 TAP TO SAVE 30% WITH CODE NEW

 It's hard for a 22/22 season to be truly disappointing, even if it fell short of expectations.
 But that just shows how high expectations for Langford were entering 2025 and how high they still are entering 2026.

 There were still plenty of positives to take away from Langford's 2025 season.
-First and foremost, his quality of contact metrics were near elite, ranking in the top-20% in AVG EV (91.4 mph), barrel rate (14%), and hard-hit rate (48.4%).
+First and foremost, his quality of contact metrics was near elite, ranking in the top-20% in AVG EV (91.4 mph), barrel rate (14%), and hard-hit rate (48.4%).
 Langford also ranked in the Top-35% of hitters in xSLG, Sweet-Spot rate, and bat speed.

 Other positives were Langford's 88th percentile sprint speed, 23.4% chase rate, and 12.9% walk rate.
-Langford's batted ball angles were ideal as well with a 65% air rate, 43.1% pull rate, and a 24.2% pull air rate.
+Langford's batted ball angles were ideal as well, with a 65% air rate, 43.1% pull rate, and a 24.2% pull air rate.
 With his combination of power, speed, and batted ball angles, I'm not ruling out a run at a 30/30 season in 2026.

-However, the one area I'm absolutely concerned by in Langford's profile right now are his difficulties with offspeed pitches.
+However, the one area I'm absolutely concerned about in Langford's profile right now is his difficulties with offspeed pitches.
 In 2025, Langford had a .189 AVG, .297 SLG, and a whopping 48.3% whiff rate against offspeed pitches.
 He had a 48.8% whiff rate on changeups and 45% on splitters.
 This is definitely an area Langford will need to improve if he wants to take that next step into being an elite offensive talent.

 As is, Langford is still a valuable fantasy asset given his blend of contact, approach, power, and speed.
 If he can drop the strikeout rate a bit and improve against offspeed pitches, maybe that full-blown breakout can happen in 2026.
 I'm still as high on Langford now as I was last offseason, and will still be targeting him everywhere I can.